motamman/stuart-speaks/README.md

 For issues and questions:
 - Check the troubleshooting section above
-- Review PM2 logs for error details
+- Review systemd logs with `sudo journalctl -u tts-backend`
 - Verify all environment variables are set correctly
 - Test API endpoints individually